minkiele/minkiele.github.io/packages/public/src/apps/Info/README.md

 Github Pages cache (and I'm realizing now that Next.js uses a unique path to files which would break cache anyways).

+### About dark mode

+Now _dark_ mode is the default when you visit for the first time the website.
+Since it uses Next.js Static Site Generation and the default theme is _light_ every time you reload the website light theme will flash briefly before setting to dark mode.
+Unfortunately that's something I cannot remove without causing the reverse problem.
+Trying to waste a little bit less energy.

 ## About other little projects

 Yes, I have another little project published in Github: